zduka/mp3-player/README.md

 ## Controls

 The player uses two rotary encoders with integrated buttons as the only physical controllers.
+The buttons support a short press and a long press, which is indicated on the led strip.

+To turn the player on, a long press of either control, or volume is required.

+> TODO should there be a lock mode where this does not work and some less accidental power on sequence will be used for travel, etc.?

+The player can be in three modes - mp3 player, fm radio, and web interface.
+To change between the mp3 and fm radio modes, long press the control button.

+> TODO How to enter the web interface mode? just long press both, or something more elaborate?

+The volume controller always controls the audio volume and its press toggles play/pause(mute).

+The control has different meaning based on the current mode.
+In the radio mode, short press triggers station presets, or manual tuning (if allowed).
+Turns then either change frequency, or present station.
+In the mp3 mode,

 Control: controls which mp3 track, or radion station will be played, switches between mp3 and radio modes.